Critical Care Reviews Meeting 2018

 There's loads to do in and around the city.
 Feel free to contact me if you're thinking about making the trip - it would be great to hear from you.

-The Critical Care Reviews Meeting is generously sponsored by many equipment and pharmaceutical companies.
 Please note our sponsors have no input into the organisation of the meeting or its scientific programme, which is solely the responsibility of Critical Care Reviews.
 All monies received help to cover the costs of running the educational aspect of this meeting.